PeppoDev/icon-matcher/README.md

 ## Known Issues

 - It's not exactly an issue, but if the window does not have enough information it's simply unfixable without manual intervention.
-- Sometimes it matches windows that already have a match, but it's harmless for now since it still matches correctly — even though it's unnecessary — and I am looking into it.
+- Sometimes it matches windows that already have a match, but it's harmless for now since it still matches correctly, even though it's unnecessary and I am looking into it.
 - For anything else, please report it.

 ## Future Improvements